umberto-fontanazza/pds-rust-exams/README.md

 All the original exam tracks are in the folder "original".
 For every data structure to be implemented a rust module is created with several alternative implementations.
 Inside the rust module there is a markdown file with the exercise track in markdown.

-You can import both the implementatio you want to execute and test functions in the main and execute them.
+You can import both the implementation you want to execute and test functions in the main and execute them.

 Old C++ tracks have been updated to the rust language.